 - Hosted Rethinking Guardianship Workgroup meetings in September 2020 and January 2021.

 - Revised the Collective Impact common agenda from the previous Rethinking Guardianship initiatives to fit this initiative’s goals and objectives.

 - Disseminated a Supported Decision-Making survey to create awareness of SDM and understand learning needs that 293 individuals filled out.
 The State of Kansas is adapting this survey for use there.

 - Presented during the Olmstead Plan Stakeholder Advisory meeting on October 28, 2020.

 - Completed the development of a Supported Decision-Making: Formal and Informal training as the first educational module for this initiative.

-- Six educational PDF documents on the most commonly used alternatives to guardianship are under development.
+- Completed 12 educational PDF documents on SDM and other commonly used alternatives to guardianship and uploaded to the website.

 What long-term changes are expected as a result of this initiative?

 - More individuals with I/DD and their families in North Carolina will be aware of and make use of Supported Decision-Making (SDM) and other alternatives to guardianship.

 - More professionals working with people with I/DD and working in the North Carolina’s guardianship system will understand SDM and other alternatives to guardianship.